mongodb/docs/source/core/replication.rst

    The :js:func:`rs.reconfig()` shell command can force the current primary to step down and causes an election.
-When the primary node steps down, the :option:`mongod` closes all client connections.
+When the primary node steps down, the :program:`mongod` closes all client connections.
 While, this typically takes 10-20 seconds, attempt to make these changes during scheduled maintenance periods.